 “Pro-style” dumbbells made of individual plates stacked together, like Troy’s and Ivanko’s below, are rubber as well, not urethane.

-Other styles, such as 12-sided or round heads, come in both rubber or urethane versions, depending on the model.
+Urethane dumbbells come in both multi sided and round head versions, but 6-sided in particular is rather rare for urethane because they tend to be of higher quality and that means more sides to the dumbbell to make the edges softer.
 12-sided heads are pretty nice because they fit well in a commercial style rack with saddles for each dumbbell, while not rolling away on the floor.